Find our best ISA rates for over 60s

 What other types of ISA can I have?

-You can pay into one of each of the four official types of ISA each year.
-So that's one cash ISA, one stocks and shares ISA, one lifetime ISA – if you’re aged 18 to 50 - and one innovative finance ISA.
-Your ISA allowance must be split between them though, so you can't pay more than £20,000 a year in total.
+As well as a cash ISA, you can also pay into one of each of the other three types of ISA each year.
+So that's a stocks and shares ISA, Lifetime ISA – if you’re aged 18 to 40 – and innovative finance ISA.
+Your ISA allowance must be split between them though, so you can't pay in more than £20,000 a year in total.

 What is your best interest rate for cash ISAs for over 60s?

-Currently, our best interest rate for cash ISAs over 60s is 5.15%.
+Currently, our best interest rate for cash ISAs is 5.17%.

 About the author